foobaragency/knowledge-friday/README.md

 # Knowledge Friday Specials

 __Every last Friday of a month__ we have a *special* event for you!
-That's roundabout an hour of taknowledge transfer.
-It can be a presentation, demo, discussion, etc. on any work-related topic.
+This monthly hour (+/-) of knowledge transfer can be a presentation, demo, discussion, etc. on any work-related topic.

-Specials (proposals, scheduled specials, and past ones) are listed in the shape of issues in our [GitHub project](https://github.com/orgs/foobaragency/projects/9/views/1)!
+These *Specials* (proposals, scheduled specials, and past ones) are listed in the shape of issues in our [GitHub project](https://github.com/orgs/foobaragency/projects/9/views/1)!
 Find what's upcoming, give feedback, propose your own special!

 ### Dates